DirkDuesentrieb/rsyslog-influx/README.md

 Restart rsyslog if you are done.

 ### rsyslog configuration for the Influx host itself
-If you want to collect data on the host running the InfluxDB you need a slightly different configuration to ao avoid a logging feedback loop.
+If you want to collect data on the host running the InfluxDB you need a slightly different configuration to avoid a logging feedback loop.
 Here it is necessary to exclude influxd logs from the forwarding.
 ```
 template(
   SAME AS ABOVE